Novel results for the anisotropic sparse grid quadrature: Numerical results

 The plot on the right-hand side of Figure~\ref{fig:QuadProb2} demonstrates that the bound on the number of quadrature points \(N(q)\le \# X_{\bf w}(q,m)^2\) is not sharp here.
 In fact, it seems that the number of quadrature points behaves more linearly in terms of the cardinality of the sparse grid index set.
-Indeed, for all the three different settings of this example (i.e., for $r=2,3,4$), the number of quadrature points lies between the cardinality of the sparse index set and the novel upper bound \eqref{eq:novest}.
+Indeed, for all the three different settings of this example (i.e., for $s=2,3,4$), the number of quadrature points lies between the cardinality of the sparse index set and the novel upper bound \eqref{eq:novest}.
 This is the reason why we observe convergence rates that are better reflected by \(\beta-1\) than by \((\beta-1)/2\).
+However, the novel upper bound is a tremendous improvement compared to \eqref{eq:Begdov}: Inserting in the weight vector ${\bf w}$ and the considered range of $q$, we obtain values between $9.8\times 10^{43}$ and $1.0\times10^{45}$ as an upper estimate for $\#X_{\bf w}(q,m)$ from \eqref{eq:Begdov}.
+Hence, we refrain from including this estimate in Figure~\ref{fig:QuadProb2} in order to illustrate the behavior of the remaining formulas more clearly.
+A graphical comparison of the different upper bounds from Section \ref{sec:sharp} is presented in is provided in Figure~\ref{fig:PointEstimates}.

-Figure~\ref{fig:QuadProb3} depicts the situation for \(r=3\).
+Figure~\ref{fig:QuadProb3} depicts the situation for \(s=3\).
 Here for \(m=10\), we have already convergence up to an error of order \(10^{-7}\).
 The choices \(m=100,1000\) both converge towards the reference solution up to an error of order \(10^{-13}\).
 For all choices of \(m\), we observe an order of convergence that is greater than 2.
-The right-hand side of the figure shows that the number of quadrature points \(N(q)\) behaves very similar to \(\log(m)^{q/r}\) and that \eqref{eq:novest} is, overestimating \(N(q)\) by a factor 10 for most of the considered values of \(q\).
+The right-hand side of the figure shows that the number of quadrature points \(N(q)\) behaves very similar to \(\log(m)^{q/s}\) and that \eqref{eq:novest} is, overestimating \(N(q)\) by a factor 10 for most of the considered values of \(q\).
+The behavior of \eqref{eq:Begdov} for $s=3$ is very similar to the case $s=2$ with values ranging from $1.7\times 10^{44}$ and $1.1\times 10^{45}$.